Water Heater Pros

 COLD WATER WEIGHS MORE THAN HOT WATER

-So, assuming you have two bottles-each 1 liter-and you fill one with cold water and the other with hot, you will notice that the cold water bottle is a bit heavier than its counterpart.
-The reason is because molecules in hot water are spaced further apart and this means fewer molecules are present in any given volume, hence leading to less mass, or weight if you rather.
+Imagine conducting a simple experiment with two bottles, each holding 1 liter of water.
+One bottle is filled with cold water, and the other with hot.
+When you pick them up, you'll notice that the bottle with cold water is slightly heavier.
+This is because the molecules in hot water are spaced further apart, meaning there are fewer molecules in any given volume, resulting in less mass, or weight if you prefer.

 Hot vs. Cold Water: Boiling Experiment